bethany-j-allen/Total-Evidence-Tutorial/README.md

 	<figcaption>Figure 26: The visualised MCC tree.</figcaption>
 </figure>

-A quick count shows us that in our MCC tree, five of our fossils are sampled ancestors.
+A quick count shows us that in our MCC tree (in the precooked run), five of our fossils are sampled ancestors.
 We can consider this in more detail by looking at the _Osmunda cinnamomea_ clade.
-Remember that our dataset was set up to include four tips pertaining to this species, three of which were fossils and one the living (genetic) sample.
+Remember that our dataset was set up to include four tips pertaining to this species, three being fossils and one being the living (genetic) sample.
 We might expect that our three fossils should be inferred as sampled ancestors of our living branch.
 How did our analysis do?
 We can see that our _Osmunda cinnamomea_ fossil from the Cretaceous of Canada is indeed retrieved as a sampled ancestor of the living species.
 However, the other two fossils, from the Neogene of the USA and Japan, cluster together in a neighbouring cherry. _Osmunda precinnamomea_ branches off between our Cretaceous fossil and the rest of the species.

 Our MCC tree represents the single tree which contains the clades which are most supported within our MCMC chain.
 But it's important to look at uncertainty around this topology, to get a sense of how certain it really is.
 First we will look at uncertainty in the timescale of our tree.